 One of the first problems with Kylie Lip Kits that we encountered was the Candy K shades changed.
 A customer from Macau complained that her new Candy K matte liquid lipstick’s shade is different from the first one she ordered from my Macau-based partner.

 These are both Kylie Lip Kits in Candy K shades but as you can see from the photo, the one on the left (ordered around July) is a more pinkish while the one on the right (ordered around May or June) is more nude or brownish shade.
 But this was explained by Kylie Cosmetics.
 When they changed their formula to make it less dry on the lips, the Candy K shade was affected.
-Which is actually common on all cosmetic brands, since perfecting a shade is actually harder than most consumers thought.
-Especially when formulas are change, most times the orginal shade will never be achieved again.
+Which is actually common on all cosmetic brands, since perfecting a shade is actually harder than most consumers though.
+Especially when formulas are changed, most times the original shade will never be achieved again.

 Personally, I didn’t mind this change because I prefer mauve or dusty pink shades than nudes.
-And this makes Candy K different from Dolce K ’cause those two shades were so much alike when the first launched.
+And this makes Candy K different from Dolce K ’cause those two shades were so much alike when they first launched.

 Problem #2: Koko K Packaging